Mortgage related questions

 How can I contact you if I'm Deaf or a British Sign Language (BSL) user?

-If you have an Aviva and Aviva plus or an online policy, you can get in touch with us using a qualified BSL interpreter for free as part of our partnership with online video interpreting service SignLive.
+If you have an Aviva Life Insurance policy, you can get in touch with us using a qualified BSL interpreter for free as part of our partnership with online video interpreting service SignLive.
+Find out more about how to use the SignLive service.

-If this service does not meet your needs, there are further ways to contact us, including using one of our online forms or LiveChat.
-You can also deal with your query your self by logging in to MyAviva.
-For all the ways to get in touch with use, see our contact us page.
+We're hoping to extend our Signlive partnership to all our customers and for all queries soon.
+But in the meantime, if you don't meet the criteria to use Signlive, there are other ways to contact us, including using one of our on line forms or LiveChat.
+You may also be able to to resolve your query by logging into your MyAviva account.
+For all the ways to get in touch with us, see our contact us page.